PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 }
 ````

-But to use the `VisualInstruction` correctly it is necessary to create a specific activity parameter class and implemenmt the `IVisualInstruction` interface to define the the needed instruction which will be displayed with the possible results.

-## Assemble Activity

-Even if the resource is an `AssembleResource` it is possible to define application specific activities but the activity must derived from the `AssembleActivity` class.
-If there are parameters necessary then the class `AssembleActivity<TParam>` should be derived but the parameters must derived from the `AssembleParameters` class.
+By implementing the [IVisualInstruction](xref:Moryx.Resources.Samples.IVisualInstructor) interface we can also define which text to display alongside the possible results giving the required instructions for the user.

 ## Tracing

-For long-term tracibility and to resume interrupted activities it is possible to use `IActivityTracing`.
+For long-term tracibility and to resume interrupted activities it is possible to use [IActivityTracing](xref:Moryx.AbstractionLayer.Activities.IActivityTracing).
-Using the 32bit integer `Progress` of the base class `Tracing` derived types can trace intermediate progress
+Using the `Progress` property of the base class [Tracing](Moryx.AbstractionLayer.Activities.Tracing) derived types can trace intermediate progress during an activities execution.
-during activity execution.
 The example below shows how to define an enum for the progress.

 ````cs
 public enum FooProgress